AvihayFinish/OOP-task2/README.md

 > to get start this project, you just need to download the codes to your workspace and run them of any JDK. <br>
 > for the part 1 you just need to run the main class, you can also change the amount of files in the CreateFiles function and see what happen. <br>
+> for part 2 you can create task with priority and use the customExcuter for threadpool with priority queue.

 # Callable